advance100/doc_webpack/hot-module-replacement.md

 #### ... a module with side effects

-The module needs a dispose handler, than any parent can accept it.
+The module needs a dispose handler, then any parent can accept it.

 #### ... a module with only side effects and no exports